PatGleeson101/mathicall.js/README.md

 [About](#about)

 ## Usage
-The MathicallJS library is currently available as both a static script (`mathicall.js`) and an ES6 module (`mathicall.module.js`), both of which can be found in the `build/` directory.
-To make use of MathicallJS, download the appropriate file to a convenient location (e.g. your project directory) and load it according to one of the examples below.
-MathicallJS is not currently available as an `npm` package.
+The library is currently available as a static script (`mathicall.js`) or ES6 module (`mathicall.module.js`), both found in the `build/` directory.
+After downloading the appropriate file to a convenient location, you can load it according to one of the examples below:

-### HTML
+### In the browser
-#### mathicall.js
-Running `mathicall.js` in a HTML page creates a global `Mathicall` object through which you can access the library.
+Running `mathicall.js` in a HTML page will create a global `Mathicall` object:
 ```html
 <!-- Run MathicallJS library script -->
 <script type="text/javascript" src="path/to/mathicall.js"></script>